Icons and Styling

 Tips for theme compatibility:

-• Test with multiple themes
+• Test with multiple themes before releasing your plugin

 Custom CSS

-Add custom styles in your page file:
+Add custom styles in your page file using the validated color variables:

 <style>